Precise determination of the pole position of the exotic $Z_c(3900)$

 where $a_0$ and $r_0$ are the isoscalar $D\bar D^*$ $S$-wave scattering length and the effective range, respectively.

 From the effective range expansion for the $D\bar{D}^*$ scattering amplitude

 where $k$ refers to the three-momentum of the $\bar{D}^*/D$ in the c.m. frame, we obtain

+where the errors are statistical only.
 The $\bar X_A$ value is larger than that obtained in~\cite{Yan:2023bwt}, which does not consider the triangle diagrams or the $\pi\pi$ FSI explicitly.
 Since the former provides some strength to the peaks, its absence could influence the corresponding $D\bar D^*$ interaction strength.
 The value of $\bar X_A$ being about 0.5 indicates that the $D\bar{D}^\ast$ molecular and additional components are likely to be of similar importance in the $Z_c(3900)$ state.
-The additional component is of short-distance nature compared to the $D\bar D^*$, whose origin, however, cannot be deduced from the analysis here.
+The additional component is of short-distance nature compared to the $D\bar D^*$, whose origin, however, cannot be deduced from the analysis here.\\